kzy77/yang/memory-bank/decisionLog.md

 - Added the following CSS rules to the `.ranking-list` selector in [`src/app/globals.css`](src/app/globals.css:116):
     - `max-height: calc(100vh - 250px);` (Limits height based on viewport, accounting for other UI elements)
     - `overflow-y: auto;` (Enables vertical scrollbar only when content exceeds max-height)
+---
+### Decision (Architecture)
+[2025-06-02 17:01:00] - Adopt Cloudflare Hyperdrive for Database Connectivity

+**Rationale:**
+Leveraging Hyperdrive simplifies database connection management from Cloudflare Pages Functions by providing pooled, persistent connections close to the compute environment.
+This avoids the overhead of establishing new connections per request, potentially improves performance, reduces load on the origin PostgreSQL database, and integrates seamlessly with the existing Cloudflare Pages deployment target.
+It replaces direct connections from API routes using the `pg` library's pool.

+**Implications/Details:**
+- Requires configuration in the Cloudflare Dashboard (connecting Hyperdrive to the origin PostgreSQL).
+- The `DATABASE_URL` environment variable in Cloudflare Pages settings must be updated to the Hyperdrive connection string.
+- API routes ([`src/app/api/ranking/route.ts`](src/app/api/ranking/route.ts:1), [`src/app/api/submit-score/route.ts`](src/app/api/submit-score/route.ts:1)) will use this new connection string via `process.env.DATABASE_URL`.
+- The `pg` library remains compatible, but the SSL configuration within the `pg.Pool` might need review/simplification as Hyperdrive manages the secure connection to the origin.